Sharath2021/-LIVE-CLASS-MONITORING-SYSTEM-Face-Emotion-Recognition-/README.md

 * Finally, through this monitoring system teachers can analyze the students' change in emotions during online classes and address the problems faced my students and     change their way of teaching if necessary.

-## If failed to access the website and wanted to see how the model works, then visit this link:
+## If failed to access the website and wanted to see how the model works, then visit the link below:
 https://github.com/Sharath2021/-LIVE-CLASS-MONITORING-SYSTEM-Face-Emotion-Recognition-/blob/main/emotiondetection.mp4